dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

     void gpio_fiq_async_rising_edge(unsigned pin);
     void gpio_fiq_async_falling_edge(unsigned pin);

 And use these during setup.
+These are checked into libpi, so you can just call them.

 I also made a special FIQ table, and an FIQ initialization routine (called from `test_cost`) in assembly to initialize the FIQ registers.

 So `notmain` becomes: